Espresso-Aficionados/website/guides/profiling.md

 nav_order: 3
 ---

-# What is Profiling?
+# What is Profiling
-The ordinary definition of profiling in espresso seems to be: 'Adjusting the flow, pressure, or temperature in a shot to manipulate the extraction and produce a different result.'
+A reasonable defintion of profiling is: 'The act of consciously gathering data on metrics during an espresso extraction, or recording a profile.'
+Because the colloliquial definition appears to be more about following a profile, i.e., 'Adjusting the flow, pressure, or temperature in a shot to manipulate the extraction and produce a different result,' I'll use the term profiling to mean 'following a profile.'
 There are a number of different ways to accomplish this depending on available equipment.
-My preffered use for profiling is modulating the evenness of my extraction to achieve a desired taste profile.
+My preferred use case for profiling is modulating the evenness of my extraction to achieve a desired taste profile.

 ## Some quick definitions
 * Water Debit